gorenje/node-red-contrib-flowhub/README.md

 ## Node: FlowHub - Pull

 Node for importing flows from FlowHub.org.
 Flows may be imported into an existing tab or a new tab.
+This can also be included in flows so that there is an chaining of flows.
+That is, if a flow relys on anther flow, then an pull node can be included to import that second flow.

-## Node: FlowHub - Push
+## Sidebar: FlowHub - Push

 Node for pushing in-editor flows to FlowHub.org.
 Flows do not need to be deployed to be exported.